domschrei/mallob-experimental-data/europar2022/logs/README.md

 General data can be extracted from the following log lines in particular:

 * `<time> 0 sysstate busyratio=X cmtdratio=X jobs=X globmem=XGB newreqs=X hops=X`: This line is output every second by rank zero and gives useful information e.g. on the ratio of busy PEs, the number of active jobs, or the global RAM in use.
 * `<time> <rank> sysstate entered=X parsed=X scheduled=X processed=X`: This line is output every second by the PE with the smallest rank among all PEs which introduce jobs to the system.
+We computed throughputs using the `processed` field.
 * `<time> <rank> Scheduling r.#<jobid>:0 ... (latency: <latency>s)`: A new job for which an initial request message was introduced to the system can now be scheduled on a specific PE after `<latency>` seconds.
 * `<time> <rank> EXECUTE #<jobid>:<treeindex> <= <sender>`: A new worker is initialized at a PE after receiving a job description from `<sender>`.
 * `<time> <rank> LOAD <0|1> (<+|->#<jobid>:<treeindex>)`: A PE begins/continues ("+") or stops ("-") to execute a certain worker.